weserv/docs/faq/index.md

 ## What is your relationship with Cloudflare?

-We've started this service in 2007, use [Cloudflare](https://www.cloudflare.com/) since early 2012, and are on the free-tier since 2015.
+We've started this service in 2007, use [Cloudflare][cloudflare] since early 2012, and are on the free-tier since 2015.
 Costs for the servers to support wsrv.nl are really low, and it serves as a great testbed for new technologies.
 Cloudflare is based on the same [principles to provide their services][cloudflare-cdn].